 ABC is run on a voluntary basis by a board of charity trustees, who are elected by members at the annual general meeting (AGM) or appointed by the board.

-The trustees include a Chair (David Fox), Vice Chair (Paul Buckley), Secretary (Susie Squier) and Treasurer (Anne Varney), who are the Executive Officers of the charity.
+The trustees include a Chair (Wesley Paul), Vice Chair (Paul Buckley), Secretary (Susie Squier), Treasurer (Anne Varney) and Conservation Officer (Ian Francis), who are the Executive Officers of the charity.

 ABC has representatives in over 50 countries and you can find out more about them here.